Jay

 Jays are a paraphyletic grouping of passerine birds within the family Corvidae.
-Although the term "jay" carries no taxonomic weight, most or all of the birds referred to as jays share a few similarities: they are small to medium-sized, usually have colorful feathers and are quite noisy.
-These superificial characteristics set them apart from most other corvids such as crows, ravens, jackdaws, rooks and magpies, which are larger and have darker plumage.
-Many so-called "jays" are genetically closer to these other corvids than other jays, however.
+Although the term "jay" carries no taxonomic weight, most or all of the birds referred to as jays share a few similarities; they are small to medium-sized, usually have brightly coloured feathers and short tails, and are quite noisy.
+These superficial characteristics set them apart from most other corvids such as crows, ravens, jackdaws, rooks and magpies, which are mostly larger, or longer-tailed, and have darker plumage.
+Many so-called "jays" are genetically closer to these other corvids than to other jays, however.
+The name 'jay' is probably onomatopoeic, based on the raspy call of the species originally so named, Garrulus glandarius.

 Systematics and species

 Jays are not a monophyletic group.
 Anatomical and molecular evidence indicates they can be divided into a New World and an Old World lineage (the latter including the ground jays and the piapiac), while the grey jays of the genus Perisoreus form a group of their own.
 The black magpies, formerly believed to be related to jays, are classified as treepies.